Who we are

 Outside of my professional life, I am passionate about the arts, regularly attending ballet performances, visiting galleries, and playing the oboe in several classical orchestras.
 I work hard to be great at my job, help others, and grow personally.

-Psychology Intern: Shantel Harris
+Psychology Intern: Ellie Webb

 “I cannot recommend her enough”